-The WEMBA Student Resource Guide assists executive MBA students in getting to know Wharton and their academic community.
+Once matriculated, the WEMBA Student Resource Guide assists Executive MBA students in getting to know Wharton and their academic community.

-The Wharton Graduate student Resource Guide: (https://mba-inside.wharton.upenn.edu/wharton-mba-academic-policies) is written for all MBA students.
+The Wharton Graduate student Resource Guide (https://mba-inside.wharton.upenn.edu/) is written for all MBA students.

 All Wharton students are required to know and comply with the policies, procedures, guidelines and the information in their respective handbook.